Jamie and Stoney Pistons Ticket Giveaway

 c.
 At the time of the call, Contestant must provide all information requested including their full name, complete address (including zip code), day and evening phone numbers and date of birth in order to be eligible to win.
 P.O.
 Boxes are not permitted.
 In the event that the selected caller is disconnected or is found to be ineligible, the next caller that successfully makes it through on the call-in line and completes their call will be deemed the Contestant.
 In the event there are no callers and/or no caller answers the quiz question correctly, no prize will be awarded.
 There is no limit to the number of times a listener may attempt to call in to win, but a listener may win a prize once during the Promotion.

 d.
 There will be up to one (1) winner.
 The Station is the judge in the Game in its sole discretion.
-The On-Air Game being played is Random Indiana Player.
+The On-Air Game being played is Random Miami Player.

 e.
 A description of how the Daily On-Air Game is played is as follows:

-i) Random Indiana Player – Jamie and Stoney pick the name of a current or former Indiana professional basketball player.
+i) Random Miami Player – Jamie and Stoney pick the name of a current or former Miami professional basketball player.
 Four clues describing the chosen player are given randomly throughout the Jamie and Stoney Mornings show by the on-air personalities.
 The first Contestant who correctly answers the name of the chosen player after all four clues are given is a prize winner.

 f.
 Due to delays in the online streaming of the Station’s broadcast signal, listeners to the online stream may not be able to participate in or may be disadvantaged in participating in on-air contests.
 Entrants are encouraged to listen to the Station on-air.
 The Station is not responsible for online streaming delays.